joeferner/redis-commander/README.md

   `local.json` - optional file, all local overwrites for values inside default.json should be placed here as well as a list of redis connections to use at startup

-  `local-<NODE_ENV>.json` - Do not modify this file, Redis Commander will overwrite this whenever a connection is added or removed via user interface.
+  `local-<NODE_ENV>.json` - Do not add anything else than connections to this file!
+Redis Commander will overwrite this whenever a connection is added or removed via user interface.
 Inside docker container this file is used to store all connections parsed from REDIS_HOSTS env var.
   This file overwrites all connections defined inside `local.json`